This Cincinnati chili recipe is perfect for your next bowl of pasta or homemade burger!

 WHAT IS DIFFERENT ABOUT CINCINNATI CHILI?

 People who are expecting a regular bowl of chili will be disappointed.
 This is not really chili at all.
-It’s served more like a sauce or condiment and is much heavier on the spices than traditional chili.
-The cocoa powder, cinnamon, allspice and cloves give it a different flavor profile than regular chili as well.
+It’s served more like a sauce or condiment and is much heavier on spices than traditional chili.
+The cocoa powder, cinnamon, allspice, and cloves give it a different flavor profile than regular chili as well.

 HOW DO YOU EAT THIS CHILI?